rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

 ### eth_mining

 Indicates whether the client is actively mining new blocks.
-Mining is paused while the client synchronizes with the network regardless of command settings or methods called.
+Mining is paused while the client synchronizes with the multicaster regardless of command settings or methods called.

 **Parameters**